 (b) (i) The assessment already undertaken for the planned activity is [functionally or substantively] equivalent [[and][or] comparably comprehensive, including with respect to such elements as the assessment of cumulative impacts] to the one required under this Part, and the results of the assessment are taken into account; or

-(ii) The regulations or standards of the relevant legal instruments or frameworks or relevant global, regional, subregional or sectoral bodies arising from the assessment, when complied with, prevent or mitigate or manage potential impacts [below the threshold for environmental impact assessments under this Part], and have been complied with.
+(ii) The regulations or standards of the relevant legal instruments or frameworks or relevant global, regional, subregional or sectoral bodies arising from the assessment [were designed to][, when complied with,] prevent, mitigate or manage potential impacts [below the threshold for environmental impact assessments under this Part], and have been complied with.

 5. When an environmental impact assessment under a relevant legal instrument or framework or a relevant global, regional, subregional or sectoral body for a planned activity [with impacts] in areas beyond national jurisdiction has been conducted, the Party concerned shall ensure that the environmental impact assessment report is published through the clearing-house mechanism.